batu0b/sau-toyota-frontend/README.md

-## What You Need to Know Before Project Login
+## What You Need to Know Before Opening the Project

 **Registration Number:** 99619